Spikermsk/enauto-misc/meraki/README.md

 5. Demo: Creating new Networks in a Private Meraki Deployment
 6. Demo: Associating Wireless Clients and Testing Internet Connectivity
 7. Module Summary
+  - build the helpers into a more robust SDK

 ## m3: Collecting Video Footage from Meraki MV Cameras (15m)
 1. Capabilities of the Meraki MV Cameras